Hyperbolic Worm Gears

 thingiverse

-Worm gears find many uses in engineering applications due to their compact size and high gear reduction ratios.
-A disadvantage of this type of gear set is that only one tooth on the spur gear is engaged (or "in mesh") with the worm gear at any time.
-This causes high contact stresses which can accelerate wear.
-This thing is a demonstration model of a hyperbolic (also known as an enveloping) worm gear.
-Both the worm gear and the spur gear teeth are cut from hyperbolic surfaces.
-This allows multiple teeth on the spur gear to engage the worm simultaneously.
-This reduces the contact stress between the gears, and allows higher torques to be transmitted through the gearset.
-A video showing the motion of the hyperbolic worm gears is shown here: http://youtu.be/O-MFFjBNCb8.
-In this design 12 teeth on the spur are theoretically in constant mesh with the worm gear, although manufacturing tolerances result in less-than-perfect contact.
+Worm gears are vital in engineering applications for their compact size and high reduction ratios, but they have a disadvantage where only one tooth on the spur gear meshes with the worm at once, causing high contact stresses that accelerate wear.
+However, this demonstration model displays a hyperbolic or enveloping worm gear; both the worm gear and spur gear teeth are cut from hyperbolic surfaces, allowing multiple teeth to engage simultaneously.
+This reduces contact stress between gears, enabling higher torques to be transmitted through the gearset.
+A video showcasing the motion of these hyperbolic worm gears can be viewed here: http://youtu.be/O-MFFjBNCb8.
+In this design, 12 teeth on the spur are theoretically in constant mesh with the worm gear, although manufacturing tolerances result in less-than-perfect contact.
 The gear reduction is 72:1 (72 revolutions of the worm gear produce one revolution of the spur gear).
-Both the worm and spur are constructed using true involute gear tooth profiles.
-The worm gear is horizontally mounted on a pair of knife-edge bearings, and the spur is fastened to a vertical shaft using a c-clip.
-This model makes an excellent hands-on demonstration of worm gears for a wide range of students.
-It can also be used as a challenge: computing and modeling the worm gear geometry is non-obvious.
-The solidworks files for the worm and spur have been attached for anyone interested.
-Instructions Print one copy of all parts except bearing_cap; you'll need two of those.
-All parts should be printed in the default orientation with no support.
-A layer thickness of 0.2 mm is best for the involute and spur gears; the layer thicknesses on the other parts is not critical.
-Four M3 (or similar) screws are needed to affix the bearing caps to the base.
-The worm gear requires a bit of cleanup - a large pad is included to improve print bed attachment which should be trimmed off.
-Some of the gear teeth are printed with very steep overhangs, a little work with a sharp razor will be needed to get smooth gear rotation.
+Both the worm and spur gears have true involute profiles.
+The worm gear is mounted horizontally on knife-edge bearings, and the spur is fastened to a vertical shaft using a c-clip.
+This model serves as an excellent hands-on demonstration for students of various levels while also presenting a challenge in computing and modeling worm gear geometry.
+Solidworks files for both the worm and spur gears have been attached for those interested.
+To print all components except bearing_cap, use a layer thickness of 0.2 mm for the involute and spur gears, and other parts' layer thickness is not critical.
+Four M3 screws are required to attach the bearing caps to the base.
+The worm gear requires some cleanup, trimming off a large pad for improved print bed attachment and smoothing out steep overhangs on gear teeth for smooth rotation.
 A 10mm socket or drill driver can be used to spin the gearset more rapidly.
-It is advisable to lubricate the knife-edge bearings holding the worm gear with graphite to avoid excessive friction.
+It is advisable to lubricate the knife-edge bearings holding the worm gear with graphite to prevent excessive friction.

 Download Model from thingiverse